 A QR code?
 That one really hurts.
 In 70 years, the company went from colorful plastic bombers and whistles to a code printed on the box’s interior.

-Cracker Jack didn’t offer a clear answer for this dramatic change, much like the cereal companies that pulled their toy prizes around the same time.
+Cracker Jack didn’t offer an immediate or clear answer for this dramatic change.
+Cereal companies pulled their toy prizes around the same time.
 Press releases presented only the same upbeat PR chatter.
-Some statements hinted that “in-depth research” prompted the change, but not one brand, Cracker Jack included, offered up this research
+Some statements hinted that “in-depth research” prompted the change, but not one brand, Cracker Jack included, published this research.

 The Cracker Jack Prize Inside Arcade is an ambitious (and a little underhanded) way to both milk consumer nostalgia and distract us from the missing toy by offering visitors four online games for free.
 Maybe Cracker Jack deserves a little sympathy, since the brand is trying to appeal to literally every generation.